msveshnikov/allchat/src/README.md

 -   Gemini Pro 1.5, Claude 3 and GPT-3.5
 -   Audio Input in Gemini
 -   Video Input in Gemini
+-   Image Input (png/jpeg)
 -   Custom GPTs (best to use with LlaMa-3)
+-   Image Generation by SDXL
+-   Python Code Run
 -   Email respond (with attachments, like PDFs, Word, etc)
 -   Memory (for Gemini & Claude) - any information about user which you agreed to persist
 -   Scheduling any action (hourly or daily) to your email
--   YouTube video summary
--   Image Input (png/jpeg) in Gemini and Claude
--   Image Generation by SDXL
--   Together AI models databricks/dbrx-instruct mistralai/Mixtral-8x22B-Instruct-v0.1, LLama-3, etc
+-   Together AI models: Databricks, Mixtral-8x22B, LLama-3, etc
 -   File upload PDFs, Word, Excel into the conversation
 -   Multiple chats
--   Markdown formatting
+-   YouTube video summary
 -   LaTeX render
 -   Edit your messages with response regeneration
--   Python Code Run
 -   PDF export of all chats
--   Mobile friendly, PWA, Android app, etc
 -   Web Tools - weather, stocks, email send, Telegram, web search, etc - with Gemini, Claude, OpenAI models
--   Please ask for more features in Discussions

 ## Examples (please switch on Web Tools option)

 -   Instantly run Python code: Just ask AI to write your code and let Python Code Run take care of execution.
 You can even create pictures or graphs - simply instruct AI to save them to a file.
 Just say _Create a python program which will draw house and clouds and save to disk_
--   Effortlessly fetch real-time data: Easily access important information such as weather updates, stock prices, and the latest news - _just ask Whats weather in my country?_
+-   Effortlessly fetch real-time data: Easily access important information such as weather updates, stock prices, and the latest news - just ask _Whats weather in my country?_
 -   Automate your email and Telegram correspondences: Send emails effortlessly to yourself or others.
 Just say _Send information to me_
 -   If your task require some compute, Python program will be created and executed in the background.
 Just say _Calculate first 100 Fibonacci numbers_
 -   Get the latest news from Google News in your preferred language and receive them directly in your inbox.
 Keep up with industry trends and advancements.
 Just say _Send me your comment about latest news_